-Today, I am bringing you a little inspiration for the coming new year (or any time of the year really!)
-Sixteen year old CEO Maya S. Penn was featured in Oprah Winfrey’s SuperSoul 100 List for her work as founder and CEO of Maya’s Ideas, an eco-friendly accessories puts profits towards making a positive impact on the environment, the planet and all of its creatures.
-Now she has released a new book, “YOU GOT THIS!”
-This handbook for teens and young adults helps readers discover their passions and maximize their full potential for a creative, successful life.
-Today I have been given permission to share an excerpt from her book on how to make a dream board.
-I think you will find it really inspiring to learn how she uses her dream board and to get some great dream board ideas from such an successful, inspirational young woman.
+I am bringing you a little inspiration for the next year.
+With a few simple steps, you can make your first vision board full of new ideas for long term goals.
+Sixteen year old CEO Maya S. Penn who was featured on the Oprah Winfrey SuperSoul 100 List will show you how.
+She is founder and CEO of Maya’s Ideas, an eco-friendly accessories shop.
+She has also released a new book, “YOU GOT THIS!”
+It is a handbook for teens and young adults to discover their passions and maximize their full potential for a creative, successful life.
+Today, I have been given permission to share an excerpt from her book on how to make a dream board.
+I think you will find it really inspiring to learn how she uses her dream vision board and to get some great dream board ideas from such a successful, inspirational young woman.

 Here is an inspirational quote from Maya Penn that I just love:

 “I believe that all people have been blessed with their own power, their own place, and their own way to positively impact the world.
 Be creative, be curious, and watch as your awesomeness is unleashed.”

 I love her message to be passionate and believe in yourself.
 I was familiar with the idea of a dream board working on the law of attraction to help you manifest your dreams but I especially loved learning how she actually used her dream board to help reveal her passions!
 Plus, she gives some really unique and useful tips on the best way to make a dream board.
 Whether you prefer magazine cutouts or an online vision board, it can be a powerful tool for letting the subconscious mind in on your goal setting.
 When it comes to a vision board template, be sure to include the different areas of your life so you reach for your best life in a well rounded way.
 Part of the power of vision boards is that they serve as a visual representation of your dreams, goals, and passions.

 How To Make A Dream Board And Why!